sthuebner/cascalog-wiki/JCascalog.md

 ## Api static methods

-The bulk of the JCascalog API are static methods in the `JCascalog.Api` class.
+The bulk of the JCascalog API are static methods in the `jcascalog.Api` class.
 These methods wrap functionality available in the [api.clj](https://github.com/nathanmarz/cascalog/blob/master/src/clj/cascalog/api.clj) and [ops.clj](https://github.com/nathanmarz/cascalog/blob/master/src/clj/cascalog/ops.clj) files.
 Look to those files for documentation on the functions available.
 Some other functions to note:

 1. `union` and `combine` are used to concatenate two or more separate sets of data into one set of data.
 They require that each dataset contain tuples with the same number of fields. `union` will in addition unique the tuples from the sets of data.
 2. `firstN`: This functions takes in a subquery, a number of tuples, and optional sorting arguments and returns the "first n" tuples from the set it sees.
 The implementation is extremely efficient and works across arbitrarily sized datasets.